Edward M. McCook: Civil War

-With the onset of the Civil War in 1861, McCook traveled to Washington, D.C., and served for a time as a secret agent for the federal government, gathering information of value to the military.
+With the onset of the Civil War in 1861, McCook traveled to Washington, D.C., and served as a secret agent for the federal government, gathering information of value to the military.
 He then enlisted as a cavalry lieutenant in the regular army.
 He then joined the volunteer army as a captain in the 2nd Indiana Cavalry, rising to the rank of colonel by the middle of 1862.
 McCook commanded a cavalry brigade at the Battle of Perryville and a division at Chickamauga.

 On April 27, 1864, he was promoted to brigadier general of volunteers and given command of the First Cavalry Division in the Army of the Cumberland.
-His 3,600 cavalrymen raided and severed the Macon & Western Railroad in late July 1864 while serving under George Stoneman during the Atlanta Campaign.
+His 3,600 cavalrymen raided and severed the Macon & Western Railroad in late July 1864 while serving under George Stoneman during the Atlanta campaign.
 One of his goals was to release the 32,000 prisoners of war being held in the Andersonville Prison.
 However, as they tried to return to the main army on July 30, McCook was thoroughly defeated by Confederate cavalry under Joseph Wheeler at the Battle of Brown's Mill near Newnan, Georgia, losing 950 men, 1,200 horses and two pieces of artillery.

 During Stoneman's raid, McCook gained a reputation for condoning and encouraging the destruction of civilian property.
 McCook and his remaining cavalry marched to Tennessee to assist George H. Thomas's efforts to stymie the Confederates under John Bell Hood.
 He served with distinction in the Franklin-Nashville Campaign.

 In March and April 1865, as the war near its close, McCook commanded the First Division in Wilson's Raid through Alabama and Georgia, as well as at the Battle of Selma, where the federal cavalry dealt a crushing defeat upon Nathan Bedford Forrest.
 In early May, McCook's division was assigned to re-establish federal control and authority in Florida, whose ardent secessionist governor, John Milton, had shot himself in the head rather than submit to Union occupation.

 On May 13, Col. George Washington Scott surrendered the last active Confederate troops in the state to McCook.
 On May 20, McCook read Abraham Lincoln’s Emancipation Proclamation during a ceremony in Tallahassee, officially ending slavery in Florida.
 That same day, his jubilant troopers raised the U.S. flag over the state capitol.

 McCook reached the rank of brevet major general in the volunteers by the end of the war, and received the official praise of his superior, James H. Wilson.
 While not a professionally trained soldier, McCook was efficient and brave.
 He received a total of five brevet promotions in the Civil War, all for gallantry and meritorious service.